bocoup/webpack-workshop/content/00-core/04-webpack-plugins/content/01-extract-text-webpack-plugin.md

 # Loading the plugin

-Plugins are not loaders, this time we will need to load them in the `webpack.config.js` file.
+Plugins are not loaders, this time we will need to require them in the `webpack.config.js` file.

 ```js
 var ExtractTextPlugin = require("extract-text-webpack-plugin");